 Now, supposedly, you run an e-commerce business that sells women’s apparel.
 Following the second approach, you thought that the images of women’s skirts and tops on the slider background would look perfect.
 Indeed, they would!
 Now, it is time to populate the content.

 Supposedly, the content head has thought of talking about 100% customer satisfaction and a payment guarantee, but, now he would have to optimize his tagline as per the background image as well.
 This is nothing but the death of an idea!
 This is exactly what happens when you follow a design-first approach instead of a content-first approach.

 For composing a story through design, you have to be aware of the message you intend to communicate through the content.
 Your visitors will be frustrated if they find discord between your content and design.
 Therefore, it makes a lot of sense to keep content on priority in the process of development.

 Talking factually, the Content-First design approach was founded by Jeff Zeldman in the year 2008.
 It emphasizes that content is to be determined ‘first’ before designing.
 For instance, any editorial designer starts working out only after the design book is written.

 Similarly, an architect draws a blueprint after knowing the function of the building.
 Following the same pattern, a web designer should determine the ‘content’ first before starting the design.
 Briefly, the content-first design aims at knowing the purpose of the design and how it can be achieved.

 With all that being said, do you want to implement the content-first strategy and keep the processes under control without disarraying the whole development cycle?
 Well, here are a few tips to sort this out!

-However, if you are working on a big portal, it would be logical to make the team work on home page first while you sort out other pages with the client just to ensure that production is not at halt at any point of time.
+However, if you are working on a big portal, it would be logical to make the team work on the home page first while you sort out other pages with the client just to ensure that production is not at a halt at any point in time.